OwenCochell/cursepy/README.md

 [![Documentation Status](https://readthedocs.org/projects/cursepy/badge/?version=latest)](https://cursepy.readthedocs.io/en/latest/?badge=latest)

+This project is in work progress but because of the complicated Curse API deprecation, this might be finished longer than expected!

 The documentation for cursepy is still a work in progress!
 The core content will remain the same, but expect minor corrections and rephrasing.